kirbyj/vPhon/README.md

 ### Length

 Length is not represented excepting the phonemic length between the vowel pairs â/ơ and ă/a.
-The long variants, being unmarked, are not marked with a diacritic; the short vowels â and ă are transcribed as [ɤ̆] and [ă], respectively.
-Orthographic ô, ôô are both transcribed as /o/; similarly, o, oo are both transcribed as /ɔ/.
+The long variants, being unmarked, are not marked with a diacritic; the short vowels *â* and *ă* are transcribed as [ɤ̆] and [ă], respectively.
+Orthographic *ô*, *ôô* are both transcribed as /o/; similarly, *o, oo* are both transcribed as /ɔ/.

 ### Vowels

 Segmental correspondences follow Thompson (1965: 98-103), Cao (1997: 126). vPhon assumes 11 nuclei (following Nguyễn 1998, cf. Cao 1998: 96-102) and 3 diphthongs /iə uə ɯə/; this decision was made to try and remain as agnostic as possible regarding the actual phonetic values of these segments.
-Monopthongization of labial-final diphthongs is represented for the Southern dialects (Thompson 1965: 86; Hoàng 1998: 174 ff.).
+Monopthongization of labial-final diphthongs is represented for the Southern dialects (Thompson 1965: 86; Hoàng 1998: 174 *ff*.).

 ### Finals

 By default, vPhon does not recognize final palatal segments /c ɲ/, as their values may be predicted from the preceding vocalic segments.
-However, the -p flag causes palatal /c ɲ/ codas to be output (Hoàng 1989: 172ff; cf. Cao 1998: 88-102).
+However, the `-p` flag causes palatal /c ɲ/ codas to be output (Hoàng 1989: 172 *ff*.; cf. Cao 1998: 88-102).

 As of version 0.2.2, final labialized allophones of /ŋ k/ are represented as /ŋ͡m k͡p/.